-A Scope of Work (SOW) for the Pilot plant test programme has been completed and several proposals from laboratories are currently under review.
+A Scope of Work (SOW) for the Pilot plant test programme has been completed and several proposals from laboratories have been evaluated.
+The SOW is required for the proposed pilot plant test programme, which will be undertaken the Project has been de-risked and feasibility work recommences.